Stress awareness week 2018 provides advice to people who suffer stress and anxiety.

 - How do I stop

-- I have to go on a main road
+- I have to go on the main road

 - Other drivers, will I hold them up